ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 * Appearance
 * Game Options (optional)

-Click "OK" to procede to the game!
+Click "OK" to proceed to the game!